Versiti - Frequently Asked Questions

 No. All volunteers drive Versiti vehicles.
 Drivers are needed seven days a week, schedules may vary by location.

-We ask that you be willing to volunteer at least four hours per month, with a six-month commitment.
+We ask that you be willing to volunteer at least four hours per month, with a one year commitment.

 Upon receipt of your application, Versiti staff will conduct a standard criminal background check.
 Afterward, a member of the Volunteer Services Department will contact you with next steps.